-For a Non-Standard Service, the Cooperative shall invest capital towards the extension up to two (2) times the estimated annual distribution delivery revenue from said service.
-When the total estimated cost of extending service exceeds two (2) times the estimated annual distribution delivery revenue from said service, all costs in excess of that amount shall be paid by the Applicant as a contribution-in-aid of construction.
+For a Non-Standard Services requiring a transformer larger than 37.5 kva, the line extension policies for commercial applications as described above applies and the Applicant may be assigned to a commercial rate.
+For non-standard services requiring a 37.5 kva or smaller transformer, the Applicant may receive a credit allowance of up to \$500.
+When the total estimated cost of extending service exceeds the limitations provided by the commercial line extension policy for transformers larger than 37.5 kva or exceed the Cooperatives's credit allowance of \$500 for transformers 37.5 kva or smaller, all costs in excess of those amounts shall be paid by the Applicant as a contribution-in-aid of construction.
 Extensions to Non-Standard Services include the total costs of both primary and secondary facilities.
 The Cooperative reserves the right to require additional financial and/or contractual agreements based on the load and demand characteristics the Applicant will place on the system.